Constant-Int/Constant-Int.github.io/research.md

 ---
 # Papers

 Authors are usually listed in the alphabetical order for theoretical computer science papers.
-The main contributors are marked in order cases.
+The main contributors are marked otherwise.

 ## Preprints